 Lake County Voter Information: Get answers to frequently asked questions.

-Lake County Voter Power: View your sample ballot, districts, voting site, and a copy of your voter registration card by providing some basic information (name, date of birth, etc.).
+Lake County Voter Power: View your districts, voting site, and a copy of your voter registration certificate by providing basic information (name, date of birth, etc.).

 Special Voter Circumstances: Useful information on how to vote in a variety of circumstances including from a hospital or nursing home.